rauchy/one-secret/README.md

 ### What About Production?

 Setting and accessing secrets is easy on Development/Test/Staging environments, where your `secret_key_base` is available inside `config/secrets.yml`.
-However, on production there is a slightly different flow for setting secrets, since your Production's `secret_key_base` should *never* be commited to git.
+However, on Production there is a slightly different flow for setting secrets, since your Production's `secret_key_base` should *never* be commited to git.

 So when setting new secrets for the Production environment, you would have to provide the `secret_key_base` to the `one_secret:set` Rake task.
 This could be done in one of the following ways:

 #### Encrypt Remotely (Heroku)

 This will encrypt the secret on your Heroku instance and store the encrypted result on your dev machine.
-This is the most secure way of encrypting production values, since your production `secret_key_base` never leaves your production environment.
+This is the most secure way of encrypting Production values, since your Production `secret_key_base` never leaves your Production environment.

     $ RAILS_ENV=production rake one_secret:set `heroku run rake one_secret:build aws_secret_key aba41f7bea276da49ef50aa33474fee4`

 #### Pass secret_key_base In

-If you can't encrypt production values remotely, you can pass your production `secret_key_base` to Rake.
+If you can't encrypt Production values remotely, you can pass your Production `secret_key_base` to Rake.
 Important - make sure you prefix your command with an extra space so it doesn't get saved in your shell history.

     $  RAILS_ENV=production SECRET_KEY_BASE=<your production secret> rake one_secret:set aws_secret_key aba41f7bea276da49ef50aa33474fee4